• Skip to primary navigation

 No-sew coffee sleeves are a wonderful gift for anyone on your list!
 This easy tutorial will help you make them in no time.

 I love that I am able to share some of my family’s holiday traditions with a simple gift.
-How will you do the same with Starbucks this season?
+How will you do the same this season?

 Filed Under: Christmas, Holiday